kinnith246/Project-1---Group-3/README.md

 # Project-1---Group-3
-# MAIN GROUP CODE file name: "Group 3 NB.ipynb"
+# MAIN GROUP CODE file name: "Group 3 NB.ipynb" found in Dataset
 # Does Fitbit inspire users to exercise?
 Proposal: Does having a Fitbit inspire people to meet the recommended exercise guidelines?
 Does it inspire people to exercise more than the general public?